marananni/2022ws_do_mn/coursework.md

-# Organisational Culture
+# Organizational Culture

-by Mara Nanni
+explained using the example of Netflix

 ---